nandor/firesim/docs/Developer-Docs/Host-Platform-Debugging.rst

 Generally speaking, users will only ever need to use conventional metasimulation (formerly, MIDAS-level simulation).
-However, when bringing up a new FPGA platform, or making changes to an existing one, doing a complete presynthesis RTL simulation of the FPGA project (which we will refer to as FPGA-level metasimulation) may be required.
+However, when bringing up a new FPGA platform, or making changes to an existing one, doing a complete pre-synthesis RTL simulation of the FPGA project (which we will refer to as FPGA-level metasimulation) may be required.
 This will simulate the entire RTL project passed to Vivado, and includes exact RTL models of the host memory controllers and PCI-E subsystem used on the FPGA.
 Note, since FPGA-level